jmutai/k8s-pre-bootstrap/README.md

 ## Running Playbook with role kubernetes-bootstrap

 This playbook installed all needed software on all servers without creating the cluster itself.

+These are different options for launching a playbook.

 Playbook executed as root user - with ssh key:
 ```